MH-SunShine/Headstarter-Portfolio-Project/README.txt

-* played with a ready-template from html5up, quick fun experience
+* first project of Headstarter fellowship to build a personal website, i played with a ready-template from html5up, quick fun experience

 Miniport by HTML5 UP
 html5up.net | @ajlkn